nixworks/public/news/2010/10/15/README.md

 _Context: Chile, rescue 33 miners trapped_

 ### [The Ajkai Timfoldgyar alumina plant in Ajka, Veszprem County, in western Hungary is set to reopen following the accident earlier this month as the death toll reaches nine. ](/news/2010/10/15/the-ajkai-timfapldgya-r-alumina-plant-in-ajka-veszpra-c-m-county-in-western-hungary-is-set-to-reopen-following-the-accident-earlier-this-mon.md)
-_Context: Ajka, Hungary, Veszprém County, accident earlier this month, alumina_
+_Context: Ajka, Hungary, Veszprem County, accident earlier this month, alumina_

 ### [Four miners are trapped underground in southern Ecuador. ](/news/2010/10/15/four-miners-are-trapped-underground-in-southern-ecuador.md)
 _Context: Ecuador_